 Narmada Mata

-Narmada Mata, also lovingly called Reva, is worshipped as a sacred river-mother associated with purification, Shiva bhakti, and steady spiritual movement.
+Narmada Mata, lovingly called Reva by devotees, is worshipped as a sacred river-mother associated with purification, devotion to Lord Shiva, and steadfast spiritual practice.

 Mool Mantra